HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 I. East-west routes

 A. State line route.
 This is a continuation of the route described in the earlier section and moves back and forth between Illinois and Wisconsin, mostly on back roads.
 The early part of the route passes through horse country.
 After passing through Antioch, IL (the end of a Metra line to Chicago–but no service on weekends), it turns north at the Fox River and Gander Mtn. to join the Wisconsin Bikeway at Wilmot.
-(Apparently Wilmot Mountain–a ski area–allowed mountain biking during past summers, but its current web site makes no mention of this.)
+(At one time, Wilmot Mountain–a ski area–allowed mountain biking in summer, but that practice has been discontinued.)

 B. South Kenosha county route.
 This route takes back roads from Pleasant Prairie to Trevor where it joins the Wisconsin Bikeway.